 Myth: My religion says I must not use a condom because it stops pregnancy.

 Truth: Many religions suggest that stopping pregnancy is not the correct thing to do.
-It is important to recognize that whether you have sex or not – that this is your decision only and some churches promote abstinence.
+It is important to recognise that whether you have sex or not – that this is your decision only and some churches promote abstinence.
 However, HIV has nothing to do with pregnancy and the use of condoms in this instance is to prevent transmission.
-Many Churches however would disagree with this stance.
+Many Churches, however, would disagree with this stance.

 Myth: Women are the source of HIV as there are more women infected than men.